KFRE-TV

 KFRE-TV (channel 59) is a television station licensed to Sanger, California, United States, serving the Fresno area as an affiliate of The CW.
 It is owned by Sinclair Broadcast Group alongside Visalia-licensed Fox affiliate KMPH-TV (channel 26).
-Both stations share studios on McKinley Avenue in eastern Fresno, while KFRE-TV's transmitter is located on Bear Mountain (near Meadow Lakes).
+The two stations share studios on McKinley Avenue in eastern Fresno; KFRE-TV's transmitter is located on Bear Mountain (near Meadow Lakes).

 History

 Early years

 The station first signed on the air on July 17, 1985, as KMSG-TV; it originally operated as a religious independent mostly with shows like The PTL Club, The 700 Club, Richard Roberts, Jimmy Swaggart, and others as well as Home Shopping Network programming during the overnight hours.
 This station signed on just as KAIL (then on channel 53, now on channel 7) was evolving from religious to more of a general entertainment format.
 By 1987, the station evolved into a Spanish-language format during the afternoon and evening hours, and English-language religious programs for about eight hours a day each morning.
 The station's Spanish programming was sourced from NetSpan, the second Spanish-language television network to launch in the United States (after the Spanish International Network, now Univision); NetSpan was relaunched as Telemundo in 1987.
 By 1989, the station gradually dropped its inventory of English-language religious programs, and exclusively affiliated with Telemundo.